5-minute Fraser Island camping boot camp

 Oh no!
 I’ve run out of…

 Leaving your sunscreen on the kitchen bench isn’t a catastrophe, but leaving your tent pegs could be.
 When it comes to Fraser Island and your hip pocket, the most important thing to do is fuel up before you leave.
-On island, you can purchase fuel at Kingfisher Bay Resort, Eurong Beach and Happy Valley, but you’ll pay premium prices.
+On the island, you can purchase fuel at Kingfisher Bay Resort, Eurong Beach and Happy Valley, but you’ll pay premium prices.
 You’ll also be able to pick up water, ice, basic grocery items and souvenirs.

 Oh, and if you don’t feel like camp cooking, Eurong Beach Resort’s pizzas and freshly-baked breads are delish.
 The island’s coffee offerings aren’t to capital city standard, but they will give you that all-important fix until you’re back on the mainland.